 - Grasp the cricket, worm or insect with the forceps.
-The New England Herpetological Society suggests coating the food in the reptile vitamin powder or calcium powder every few feedings.
+According to the care sheet prepared by the New England Herpetological Society, insects should be coated in reptile vitamin powder or calcium powder every few feedings.

 - Hold the insect about an inch from the salamander's nose.
 He should take it rapidly, so be ready to release the insect from the forceps.

-How often you feed your pet depends a lot upon the age of your salamander, his appetite, the temperature he is kept at and many other factors.
-As a general rule, feed daily if he seems interested, but only feed as much as he will eat in a single sitting, and then remove any remaining food from his cage.
+How often you feed your pet depends a lot on the age of your salamander, his appetite, the temperature he is kept at, and many other factors.
+As a general rule, feed daily if he seems interested, but only feed as much as he will eat in a single sitting and then remove any remaining food from his cage.

 Some salamanders may only want to eat once every couple of days, so don't worry too much if your pet is willing to eat one day and refuses the next.
 As long as he feeds again in another day or two, all should be well.
 If he refuses after that, you should call your vet for further advice.